xhf-F/cocoa_des_y3/README.md

 ### Step 3: create a dataset file on `/data`

-The dataset file must include options that can be altered at runtime.
+The dataset file is the place to include options about the project's dataset that users can alter at runtime.
 See [DES_Y3.dataset](https://github.com/CosmoLike/cocoa_des_y3/blob/main/data/DES_Y3.dataset) as a template.

 ### Step 4: create the interface files on the `interface` folder.